How to design nondestructive cancel buttons - LogRocket Blog

 If you’d like to shoot your shot at trying to retain customers or if more information is required regarding the ramifications of deleting/canceling, then you might want to direct users to another page/screen.
 As mentioned earlier, this is probably the only scenario where the (initial) cancel button is better off as a link (an orange warning link, specifically).

+Here’s a great example from Hostinger that appears when turning off auto-renew, which can have serious consequences even though it’s a reversible action:

+We’ve already discussed how to design non-destructive cancel buttons, but now you know that those UX best practices are protected by the WCAG too, and there are fines and other punishments for non-compliance depending on the country.

 Cancellation flows are frustrating right off the bat because their outcomes aren’t and can never be rewarding.
 At best, users go from being in a predicament to neutral ground.
-On the upside, people love to complain about high-frustration scenarios like these ones, which makes our job as designers easier.
-Users will waste no time complaining to us in great detail if we make it easy for them to do so (and probably even if we don’t, thanks to social media).
+On the upside, people love to complain about high-frustration scenarios like these ones, which makes your job as a designer easier.
+Users will waste no time complaining to you in great detail if you make it easy for them to do so (and probably even if you don’t, thanks to social media).

 It’s good practice to get user feedback as often as possible.
 Your best bet is prompting users to complete feedback surveys.
 However, being accessible and available on live chat and social media is important too (especially if one of your goals is to run damage control).

-Users are less likely to rave about smaller inconveniences such as lost input or the inability to cancel an action and return to a previous state, making them harder for us to detect and improve.
+Users are less likely to rave about smaller inconveniences such as a lost input or the inability to cancel an action and return to a previous state, making them harder for you to detect and improve.
 The trick is to use analytics to identify pages/screens with an abnormal number of refreshes.
-After that, use session replays to see if those refreshes are happening because users weren’t able to find stable ground (i.e., starting over by refreshing).
+After that, use session replays to see if those refreshes are happening because users weren’t able to find stable ground (e.g., starting over by refreshing).

-To summarize, collect feedback in a variety of ways and whenever you have the opportunity to do so.
+Collect feedback in a variety of ways and whenever you have the opportunity to do so.
 For minor gripes (including those that are so small that users might forget or feel too embarrassed to mention), quietly dig through your analytics and take peeks at your session replays to see what users are actually doing, play-by-play.

 As designers, we tend to focus on ways to get users to do things we want them to do rather than ways to help them cancel those things (and rightfully so, it’s important to prioritize certain conversion flows/business objectives).
 However, making it difficult for users to cancel, delete, clear, unsubscribe, go back, and so on can be extremely frustrating to them and a lightning-quick way to ensure that they won’t want to stick around.

-Note: Editor’s note: This blog was updated 23 June 2025 by the author to expand on the original, explain the difference between cancel buttons and cancel links, and cover accessibility best-practices.